Museum of Fine Arts, Houston: History

+The Museum of Fine Arts, Houston is known for the diversity and inclusivity of their collection and exhibitions.
+They tend to promote more art pieces that bring people together and that they can relate to and understand, despite their differences.
+In the context of African American art, they have numerous pieces dedicated to telling the stories, heritage, and lifestyles of these artists and their community within their collection.
+The majority of these works are part of their Modern and Contemporary Art collection and engage in many themes prominent to the African American community such as racial discrimination, civil rights and racial injustice, and the generational impacts of slavery and racism.
+In 2020, the museum presented the exhibition, Soul of a Nation: Art in the Age of Black Power, which featured the works of numerous black artists expressing the revolutionary achievements of the black community and establishing their identity in the 1960s and 1980s.
+Work currently displayed in the galleries, such as Kehinde Wiley's Judith and Holofernes and Kara Walker's Slaughter of the Innocents (They Might Be Guilty of Something), educate on similar themes of oppression and its layers, as well as the impact on the African American community from multiple generations’ perspective.
+On many occasions, local artists commissioned or employed by the museum will showcase their work outside of the museum in various gallery locations in Houston.
+Specifically, these are conducted in areas with higher rates of African American residency.
+These galleries are typically established to promote the artistic and historical education to members of the Black community with explanations from the artists themselves.
+Regardless of the contents and target audience, all are welcome to join and learn.

 Collection

 With approximately 70,000 works of art, the largest part of the museum's collection lie in the areas of Italian Renaissance painting, French Impressionism, photography, American and European decorative arts, African and pre-Columbian gold, American art, and post-1945 European and American painting and sculpture.
 Other facets of the collection include African-American art and Texas painting.
 Emerging collection interests of modern and contemporary Latin American art, including the artwork of all Texas Latino artists, Asian art, and Islamic art continue to strengthen the museum's collection diversity.
 As a result of its encyclopedic collection, the museum ranks nationally among the top ten art museums in attendance.

 Since 2019 Hossein Afshar Collection, one of the world's most distinguished private collections of Persian art, is on loan to MFAH.
 The museum has organised two exhibitions of this collection.